Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

 Much of the land along Christchurch Road and to the north west of Parley Cross, still at the time part of the vast tract of wild heathland, was sold for development, either as individual plots to people intent on building their own homes, or in more substantial portions to developers.
 A second wave of development in the 1960s and 1970s created the village we have today, and further housing will soon be built close to Parley Cross and on Dudsbury Hill.

 Massive development round the conurbation and the increase in vehicle traffic has resulted in West Parley and Parley Cross, in particular, becoming dominated by the impact of this traffic.
 The junction is one of the most used in Dorset and is regularly subject to long traffic jams at peak times.

 The Heritage Walk

-Start: At the west end of the parish car park on the north side of Christchurch Road.
+Start point for the Heritage Walk: At the west end of the parish car park on the north side of Christchurch Road.
 The numbers below are on the map of the route round the village.

-1. Track to Woodland Walk - This track was known to have had a number of uses, suggested to have been an ox drove track, a path from the clay pits on Poor Common where bricks were made and as a turf cutters track joining West Parley to Dudsbury and West Parley Commons.
+1. Track to Oakland Walk - This track was known to have had a number of uses, suggested to have been an ox drove track, a path from the clay pits on Poor Common where bricks were made and as a turf cutters track joining West Parley to Dudsbury and West Parley Commons.

 2. Parley Wood - This is 17 acres of ancient natural woodland, shown first on 17th century maps as one of the few areas of woodland in West Parley, as most of the village was small scale agriculture or heathland.
 The Wood was well used by local residents.
 Hazel in the wood was coppiced for hurdles and fencing and birch and oak trees were felled regularly until 1945.